 - Proceed with the rest of the recipe.
 (Usually, I'm able to sneak my pan onto the smoker with whatever else we have on there!)

-Surprisingly, these little treats reheat really well in the microwave.
+Surprisingly, these little pork burnt ends reheat really well in the microwave.
 But I find they are best if placed in a pan, with a little (1/4 cup) water stirred in to thin out the sauce a bit and reheated at 250f until hot throughout.
 The water will re-evaporate and leave your sauce perfect.

 Love smoked deliciousness?
 You'll like these too!